How to Use the Shield of Faith

 As I was reflecting on this, I thought about the knights and warriors of times gone by.
 Times that would have been considered “present tense” when Paul penned his letter to the Ephesians.

-Which made me think, how often do we try to yield our shield of faith without first training with it?
+This made me think, how often do we try to yield our shield of faith without first training with it?
+Think about it for a moment: have you ever taken time to define your faith?

-Have you ever really dug deep and ask yourself what you believe and why?
+Have you ever really dug deep and asked yourself what you believe and why?
+I can’t say that I have.

 So when Satan’s flaming arrows come my way, my shield of faith isn’t always ready.
 I can usually recognize an attack from Satan, but I’m not always equipped to deflect it right away.